 Many copywriters use a simple trick of taking words directly from customer testimonials and working them into their copy.
 This is called stealing copy.
-But, it's not really stealing.
-All you're doing is talking about the things that your customers have already told you are important to them.
+But it's not really stealing.
+All you're doing is talking about what your customers have already told you is important to them.

 You can also use this trick to find content ideas.
 Look through the feedback you've received from customers.
 What are the things that they’ve been most impressed by?
 For example, if a review says that they appreciated your strategic process for achieving results, then consider writing a blog post on that process.
 Conversely, if you receive feedback that they had felt stuck before contacting you, then you could write a post about how to jumpstart a new project.
 Using actual customer feedback as the basis for a new post allows you to tune into what your prospects need and care about.